-MossRehab presents a 3-part series on therapeutic gaming in physical rehabilitation.
-In part 1, we explain gaming theory and how it is taking physical rehabilitation to a new level with augmented and virtual reality games that create more engaging therapy activities.
+MossRehab presents a three-part series on therapeutic gaming in physical rehabilitation.
+In part one, we explain gaming theory and how it is taking physical rehabilitation to a new level with augmented and virtual reality games that create more engaging therapy activities.

 Video games are entertaining and fun, captivating us in exciting challenges that provide satisfaction in conquering them.
 Therapeutic gaming uses the principles of video games to enhance therapy practices with rehabilitation equipment that features computer-based and/or virtual reality images.
 Patients work harder and longer on rehab equipment that incorporates an interactive gaming element.

 Physical rehabilitation is critical after a stroke, brain injury, or surgery to improve an individual’s chances of recovering from injury and regain functional and cognitive abilities.
 But it can be hard.
 For the best outcomes, therapies rely on sustained and repetitive practice to retrain cognitive and motor skills.

 For example, a patient who experienced a stroke may need a rehabilitation program to treat weakness of the arm or address walking difficulties.
 “After a stroke or brain injury, the neural pathways involved with the brain are interrupted,” explains Amanda Rabinowitz, PhD, institute scientist and director of the Brain Injury Neuropsychology Laboratory at the Moss Rehabilitation Research Institute (MRRI).
 “Repeated therapy exercises help to strengthen that pathway in the brain or develop a new one to restore function.”

 It takes thousands of repetitions to make changes to the brain to recover higher levels of function.
 However, maintaining patient enthusiasm in traditional therapies is difficult.
 While therapists are very supportive in engrossing patients in exercises, individuals sometimes become tired and lose their drive in completing the same routines repeatedly.